Bankers Trust: Controversies

 In 1995, litigation by two major corporate clients against Bankers Trust shed light on the market for over-the-counter derivatives.
 Bankers Trust employees were found to have repeatedly provided customers with incorrect valuations of their derivative exposures.
 The head of the US Commodity Futures Trading Commission (CFTC) during this time was later interviewed by Frontline in October 2009: "The only way the CFTC found out about the Bankers Trust fraud was because Procter & Gamble, and others, filed suit.
-There was no record keeping requirement imposed on participants in the market.
+There was no record-keeping requirement imposed on participants in the market.
 There was no reporting.
 We had no information." -Brooksley Born, US CFTC Chair, 1996-'99.

-Several Bankers Trust brokers were caught on tape remarking that their client [Gibson Greetings and P&G, respectively] would not be able to understand what they were doing in reference to derivatives contracts sold in 1993.
+Several Bankers Trust brokers were caught on tape remarking that their client [Gibson Greetings and P&G, respectively] would not be able to understand what they were doing in reference to derivative contracts sold in 1993.
 As part of their legal case against Bankers Trust, Procter & Gamble (P&G) "discovered secret telephone recordings between brokers at Bankers Trust, where 'one employee described the business as 'a wet dream,' ... another Bankers Trust employee said, '...we set 'em up.'"
 The bank's row with P&G made the front page of major US magazines during 1995.
 On October 16, 1995, the US magazine BusinessWeek published a cover story that P&G was pursuing racketeering charges against Bankers Trust: "The key evidence: some 6,500 tape recordings."

 Both the magnitude of losses and the litigation by well-known companies caused market regulators to intervene.
 Concerns motivated by the particular Bankers Trust case eventually extended to the OTC derivatives market in general.
 The US CFTC embarked on a failed attempt to take over part of the bank regulators' role in regulating the OTC derivatives market in the late 1990s.
 The thesis of an October 20, 2009, broadcast of the PBS television magazine Frontline, Early Warnings of the Economic Meltdown, was that the failure of Congress to allow CFTC a role in regulating derivatives was a key element eventually leading to the 2008 financial crisis.